 Barry Church-Woods lives in Edinburgh with his Civil Partner Josef.
 They plan on getting married as soon as they can.

-Join nearly 35,000 others who subscribe to LGBTicons for free.
+Join over 54,000 others who subscribe to LGBTicons for free.